Email: Mattienealstudio@gmail.com

 About

-Mattie Ree Neal (b.2001) is a native Nashvillian and attended Lipscomb Academy where she was chosen as Fine Arts Student of the Year in 2020.
-Following her graduation from high school that same year, and driven to be an artist, she embarked on an internship with her father, artist Michael Shane Neal.
-Having spent most of her life in his studio and in the studio of his mentor, Everett Raymond Kinstler, Mattie Ree has been devoted to continuing her artistic journey through study of history, great museums, travel, and study directly with living master artists around the world.
-She recently established a studio on the grounds of her home where she paints, studies, and teaches art to children and adults alike.
-Mattie also teaches with Drawing New York in Manhattan and will be on the 2024 faculty at the annual Portrait Society of America conference.
+Mattie Ree Neal (b.2001) is a Nashville based portrait artist.
+Mattie trained primarily with her father, Michael Shane Neal, his mentor, renowned artist Everett Raymond Kinstler, and travelled to seek instruction directly from the living master artists all over the world.
+She recently established a studio on the grounds of her home where she paints, studies, and teaches art to students of all ages.
+Mattie also lives part time in Manhattan and teaches with Drawing New York in Gramercy, at Warehouse 521 in Nashville, and was recently on the 2024 faculty at the Portrait Society of America conference.

 Awards: